 The integration achieved through these resources helps you get an area where, through the use of colors, textures, and finishes, harmony prevails.

-In an outdoor area where different elements can be found, such as the pool, the garden, the porch, seating areas, and walkways, it is essential to create a link between them so that the visual harmony provides a sense of tranquility.
+In an outdoor area where different elements can be found, it is essential to create a link between them so that the visual harmony provides a sense of tranquility.
+Such elements can include the pool, the garden, the porch, seating areas with lounge chairs, and walkways.

 A retaining wall is one that is built to avoid the earth pressure from generating the greatest horizontal efforts that tend to slide and tip over.
 To achieve the stability of a retaining wall, a set of forces must oppose to counteract the horizontal thrust and also the vertical forces transmitted by pillars or bearing walls.